department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/unmoderated/research-plan.md

 ### Primary participant criteria:
 - ALL have a computer or mobile device and are willing to use it to complete the activity
 - This study will be broken up into 7 mini studies, segmented by the 7 cohorts below.
+-
+**ACTION ITEM: REVISIT COHORTS WITH DAVE's FEEDBACK**
+- *POSSIBLE REPLACEMENT COHORT A OR ADDITIONAL COHORT:*
+- All must have NO experience with health care, but DO have experience with one or more of the following VA benefits or services: education or career services, disability benefits, housing benefits, pension, life insurance, or burial benefits

 #### For Cohort A (9 Veterans)
 - All must have experience with VA health care
 - [Cohort A study link](https://dj540s05.optimalworkshop.com/questions/pnrzx6eu?token=A)

-#### POSSIBLE REPLACEMENT COHORT A OR ADDITIONAL COHORT
-- All must have NO experience with health care, but DO have experience with one or more of the following VA benefits or services: education or career services, disability benefits, housing benefits, pension, life insurance, or burial benefits

 #### For Cohort B (9 Veterans' family members or caregivers, survivors, or service members)
 - All must have experience with one or more of the following VA benefits or services: health care, education, career services, disability, housing, pension, life insurance, or burial